tjd1234/cmpt135spring2024/obsidian/135website2024/linear search.md

 This function is *not* recursive because it takes two parameters, and the `linear_search3` function it calls in its body takes 4 parameters.
 So they are different functions.

 ## Recursive Linear Search
-Linear search can be implemented recursively using these three rules:
+Linear search can be implemented recursively using three rules:

 - **Base case 1**: If the list is empty, return "not found"
 - **Base case 2**: If `x` is the first element of `v`, return "found"